alexandraseri/COGs-Fingerprints/README.md

 Available options for postprocess.py:
 * -threshold :
     Runs postprocessing for thresholds of [0.05, 0.1, 0.2, 0.3, 0.5, 0.8], where x in thresholds array is the % of strings of all the strings for this family with the same fingerprint.
 * -cogs <list-of-cogs-function> :
     Runs postprocessing for a specific COGs function list, for example: -cogs ['S','V','V'].
-    Finds all fingerprints with those functions that are above threshold (as in the previous option).
+    Finds all fingerprints with those functions that are above threshold (as in the previous option) with the addition of threshold 0 for all the fingerprints w.
+* -find <list-of-cogs-numbers> :
+    Runs postprocessing for a specific COGs list, for example: -cogs ['0841','0845','3422'].